How to Choose a Good Clinical Supervisor

 psychotherapy since you received your license?

-A supervisor with less than 7 years seeing
+A supervisor with less than 7 years seeing patients/clients will

 - What level supervisee do you supervise?